Keith Rowe

 In between those two solo albums, Rowe engaged in all sorts of collaborations, notably the majestic Dial: Log-rhythms (october 1997 - Matchless, 1999) with saxophonist Jeffrey Morgan.

-But the main experience of the period, besides AMM, was the Music In Movement Electronic Orchestra (MIMEO), an ensemble of of electronic improvisers that included violinist Phil Durrant, pianist Cor Fuhler, guitarist Rafael Toral, electronic keyboardist Thomas Lehn, electronic soundsculptor Gert-Jan Prins, computer musicians Marcus Schmickler, Kaffe Matthews, Christian Fennesz and computer musician Peter "Pita" Rehberg, etc. They released several documents of their activity: MIMEO (november 1997 - Plastics, 1998), Queue (november 1997 - Gross, 1999), the double-disc Electric Chair + Table (december 1999 - Gross, 2000), and The Hands Of Caravaggio (may 2001 - Erstwhile, 2002) with John Tilbury.
+But the main experience of the period, besides AMM, was the Music In Movement Electronic Orchestra (MIMEO), an ensemble of of electronic improvisers that included violinist Phil Durrant, pianist Cor Fuhler, guitarist Rafael Toral, electronic keyboardist Thomas Lehn, electronic soundsculptor Gert-Jan Prins, computer musicians Marcus Schmickler, Kaffe Matthews, Christian Fennesz and computer musician Peter "Pita" Rehberg, etc. They released several documents of their activity starting with MIMEO (november 1997 - Plastics, 1998) and Queue (november 1997 - Gross, 1999).

 One of Rowe's most ambitious projects, Rabbit Run (june 2002 - Erstwhile, 2002), contains the 41-minute namesake improvisation with Thomas Lehn on analogue synthesizer, and Marcus Schmickler on digital synthesizer and computer (both members of MIMEO), and 42 fragments extracted from it that can be played in any order and combination.